You are viewing Version 7 documentation. Looking for Version 6? Click Here »

 - Add a new step in your automation.

-- From the Action dropdown, select Set a Variable Value.
+- From the Action dropdown, select SET.

 - In the Element Key field, enter the variable name where the result will be stored (e.g., UserRole).